mis à jour

 Echange culturel et opportunités d'apprendre

-This is a great chance to get a real feel for:
+◼️ This is a great chance to experience and learn more about:

-・Japanese culture and history — especially traditional architecture through the kominka restoration
+• Japanese culture and history, especially traditional architecture through the restoration of a kominka

-・What it’s actually like to find, manage, and renovate an akiya (vacant house) in Japan
+• What it is really like to find, manage, and gradually renovate an akiya (vacant house) in Japan

-・Teamwork, planning, and building a project from the ground up
+• Teamwork, planning, and helping to build a project from the ground up

-・Practical Japanese language tips, local etiquette, and day-to-day life in Japan — from a Tokyo local’s perspective
+• Useful Japanese language tips, local etiquette, and everyday life in Japan, from a Tokyo local’s perspective

-If you’re considering living or working in Japan longer-term, I’m happy to share what I’ve learned and point you in the right direction.
+If you are thinking about living or working in Japan longer term, I’d be very happy to share what I’ve learned and help point you in the right direction.

 • L’hôte offre un salaire correspondant au salaire minimum